slzKud/DiscEmu-luckfox-pico-mini/README.md

 # DiscEmu

-A CD-ROM drive emulator based on Linux USB Gadget, on the Milk-V Duo (Original CV1800B variant) board.
+A CD-ROM drive emulator based on Linux USB Gadget, on the Milk-V Duo (CV1800B(64M Model) and SG2000 variant(256M Model)) board.

 Currently at prototype stage.